 Work on You

-However, an important thing to remember when working on yourself, is to not let it consume you to the point that it is all about you.
-One of the points of being married is that it is no longer about you, but about focusing more on the other person.
+However, an important thing to remember when working on yourself is not to let it consume you to the point that it is all about you.
+One of the aspects of being married is that it is no longer about you, but about focusing on the other person, too.
 There needs to be a healthy balance, where you can focus on your partner, but also take care of yourself.
-And the great thing is, marriage is a partnership!
-This means your spouse will do the same for you!
-So do not fret, you will be loved, cherished, admired, and sometimes even spoiled, by your spouse in return for everything you do for them.
+And the great thing is, marriage is a partnership, meaning your spouse will do the same for you!
+So do not fret, you will be loved, cherished, admired, and hopefully even spoiled, by your spouse in return for everything you do for him.

 Use kind words and actions.
 Give compliments often to your spouse.
 Let them know they look beautiful or handsome today.
 Give them an extra long hug and a kiss.
 If you want something done, ask graciously.
 Do not nag.
 No one wants a nagging wife or husband, and no one wants a mean one either.
 Kindness is always the way to go.